 Equality bargaining is defined as "the collective negotiation of provisions that are of a particular interest or benefit to disadvantaged or under-represented groups and/or are likely to facilitate equality at work which can then bring about diversity".

-The existing public sector equality duties require Civil Service and NDPB departments to show due regard when developing new policies or processes on the impact of the proposals to the protected characteristics.
+The existing public sector equality duties require Civil Service and NDPB departments to show due regard, when developing new policies or processes, on the impact of the proposals to those with protected characteristics.

 This guidance, below, is designed to help PCS Representatives, Branches, Groups, Nations and Full Time Officers negotiate and organise around Public Sector Equality Duty.
 This guidance should also help to ensure that: